 Massachusetts students performed the best in math among eight other states that participated as individual entities.
 Only Minnesota scored as high as Massachusetts in science.

 In science, Massachusetts narrowed an achievement gap between boys and girls, with boys scoring only slightly better.
-Boys had more significantly outperformed girls in the topic in both 1999 and 2007.

 The tests did show students in lower-income schools scoring well below their peers.
 At schools where 75 percent of students were eligible for free and reduced lunch, students didn't perform measurably better in science or math than the scale average of all test-takers worldwide.
 Those averages were well below the Massachusetts averages on both tests.